Meyers Blitz-Lexikon

-Meyers Blitz-Lexikon is a German print encyclopedia.
+Meyers Blitz-Lexikon is a German print encyclopedia published in 1932.
 It was a concise single-volume version of the long-established Meyers Lexicon.
 The name refers to the need for very rapid (Blitz = "Lightning") information.
-It was published to accompany the 15-volume version of the 7th edition of Meyers Lexicon.

 By limiting the explanations to a few keywords and making heavy use of abbreviations, a large number of entries were compressed into the single portable volume.
 Even complex topics were explained in just a few sentences.

+It was published to accompany the 15-volume version of the 7th edition of Meyers Lexicon.
 The volume contained eight plates, 2,481 illustrations in the text and 71 coloured panels, forming a 759-page lexicon with over 45,000 entries.